zakariamoknine/len/README.md

 # Contributing

-We welcome contributions of all kinds!
-Whether you're fixing bugs, adding new features, improving documentation, or suggesting design ideas, your help is appreciated.
+All contributions are welcome!
+Whether you're fixing bugs, adding new features, improving documentation, or suggesting design ideas, your help is very much appreciated.